-Stucco for Pizza Ovens: Selecting the Right Base Coat for High Heat
+Stucco for Pizza Ovens: High-Heat Base Coat Recipe

 1. The Physics: Why Standard Concrete Fails

-Many DIYers assume they can mix standard Portland cement with sand and plaster the dome.
-This usually fails for two reasons:
+Many DIYers assume they can mix standard Portland cement with sand and trowel it over the dome.
+This usually fails spectacularly for two reasons:

-- Lack of Plasticity: Pure Portland cement is rigid and brittle.
-When the pizza oven expands from heat, the rigid shell cracks.
+- Lack of Plasticity: Pure Portland cement is extremely rigid and brittle.
+When the pizza oven expands from intense heat, the rigid cement shell cracks instantly.

-- Flash Drying: Without lime or plasticizers, the mix loses water too fast, making it impossible to trowel smoothly over a curved dome.
+- Flash Drying: Without lime or chemical plasticizers, standard concrete loses its water too fast, making it nearly impossible to trowel smoothly over a curved dome surface.

-The Goal: You need a mix that is "plastic" (workable/flexible) and breathable.
+The Goal: You need a mix that is "plastic" (workable and highly flexible) but also breathable.

 Free Assessment